The discussion in this topic would be about the aerial warfare that has some capabilities or is designed to work in contested areas.

 In the family of small combat aircrafts with different roles (fighters, interceptors, land attack,...) the Su-25 seems to be the less modern aircraft.
 It is also the smaller and less powerful, it is the alone that reach not supersonic speed and it is one of the oldest in service from this family.
 The oldest of all them wold be the MiG-25, that still seems very actual as concept.
 Today the armed forces of Russia continue interesed in this open family of aircraft with intensive work in the development of new aircrafts.

 Today the family of the helicopters are the lightest aerial combat vehicles.
 Without protection and with lower speed and altitude than the combat aircrafts, the concept proved to be more vulnerable than previous concepts to new armament, even man-portable, but at same time is appreciated by its performance.
 Surely the entire concept of helicoter needs a revisión for combat roles, and it is likely that the future can go to unmanned helicopters that keep the combat capabilities but avoiding the human loses when they are shut down.
-Today, helicopters with human crew continue being produced, but the current models are variants of models that in production since 25 to 46 years that are getting aged.
+Today, helicopters with human crew continue being produced.

-Then, the following aircrafts and helicopters would be most in the discussion of this topic, and are in the poll:
+Then, the following aircrafts and helicopters would be most in the discussion of this topic:

 Which is your opinion about them, do you think some of them (or maybe all) will contiue serving in the next decade?
 Which of them can remain active for longer time?

 PS: Feel free to add news refered to possible or real decommissions in the sort-term or in the mid-term.

 Last edited by eehnie on Thu Apr 20, 2017 11:23 am; edited 6 times in total